 The next step is to set up a file box with the following folders: resume, transcripts, letters of recommendation, community service, test results, honors/awards won, tax information, applied scholarships, not yet applied, scholarships won, college brochures, essays, employment, and printing materials.

 Having a place to put all the information that will be coming your way is key to getting organized right from the start.
-Let your student know exactly where you are going to collect their information and encourage them to get in the habit of adding any correspondence from school that has to do with college and scholarships to the designated folder.
+Let your students know exactly where you are going to collect their information and encourage them to get in the habit of adding any correspondence from school that has to do with college and scholarships to the designated folder.

-Figuring out that number when the students is a senior is a daunting task, so keeping track of the hours as soon as he or she starts high school is a great way to easily provide an accurate number when filling our scholarship applications.
+Figuring out that number when the student is a senior is a daunting task, so keeping track of the hours as soon as he or she starts high school is a great way to easily provide an accurate number when filling out scholarship applications.